 There are a variety of jobs that fall under the investment management umbrella.
 The career path you choose to pursue may ultimately depend on your experience and the type of clients you’d most like to serve.
 Here are some examples of investment management job titles you may consider:

 If you’re actively searching for investment management roles, you’ll likely run into these terms.
-If you’re opting to strike out on your own as an investment manager, you may choose to stick with that title or choose a more specialized one, depending on the exact nature of the services you plan to offer.
+If you’re planning to launch your own investment management firm, you may choose to stick with that title or choose a more specialized one, depending on the exact nature of the services you plan to offer.

 How to Become an Investment Manager